A Comprehensive Guide to Fostering a Rescue Dog

 5. Legal and Health Considerations

-Travel and Quarantine: If you’re fostering a dog from abroad, it’s important to be aware of the UK’s pet travel regulations, including requirements for vaccinations, microchipping, and health certificates.
-Some dogs may need to undergo a quarantine period, though normally this is all sorted by the rescue organisation.
+• Travel: If you’re fostering a dog from abroad, it’s important to be aware of the UK’s pet travel regulations, including requirements for vaccinations, microchipping, and health certificates, though normally this is all sorted by the rescue organisation.
+You will need to discuss with individual organisations about if they expect you to cover transport costs.

-Training is a critical part of fostering, especially for dogs that may not have received much attention or socialization before.
+Training is a critical part of fostering, especially for dogs that may not have received much attention or socialisation before.
 Basic training can include:

 7. Emotional Support and Patience